 If your course is not included in the equivalency table, or does not articulate to a specific OSU course number, the following standard will apply when FST evaluates your record.
 The course will be found acceptable if it is in a “track” appropriate for a major in the department offering the course at a public four year institution in the state where the course was completed.
 FST may require submission of a course description and/or syllabus to assist with the equivalency determination.

-If you have questions about a transfer course, contact FST Academic Program Coordinator, Holly Templeton.
+If you have questions about a transfer course, contact FST Academic Program Coordinator, Deborah Gould.

 I earned advanced placement, CLEP or other advanced credit for some of the above courses?
 Does that count?
 OSU advanced credit placement is awarded as indicated at there site.
 Submit original documentation with your application.
 Based upon my high school background/placement exam, I was not required to do introductory level math courses like College Algebra (MTH111) and Elementary Functions (MTH112)?
 If you placed into that level, Calculus alone will meet admission requirements.
 You must have college credit for Calculus, via course completion or some form of advanced placement.

 Is there any other means of taking Food Science courses at OSU?
 Non-Degree Seeking Students are permitted to enroll in some OSU courses provided that they meet the prerequisites.
 Included are a number of courses in Food Science and Technology.
 However, registering after degree seeking students for fall, winter and spring quarters, non-degree seeking students are cautioned that courses taught in these quarters may reach capacity before they can register.
 Included in courses that are likely to fill are some of those that comprise FST post-baccalaureate admission requirements.